Historic Exeter Fire Appeal

 Exeter City Council and Exeter CVS knew they needed an organisation that could put a safe pair of hands around the local community’s generosity, and knowing Devon Community Foundation’s successful track record to emergency response after the 2014 Winter Floods, were quick to ask for DCF’s involvement.

-Thanks to support from Exeter Express & Echo and Radio Exe, the Foundation consulted with the public and those who donated to decide what to do with the remaining funds.
-The overwhelming response was to fund a cultural tribute representing the historical significance of buildings involved, which will be progressed once the final grants have been made.
+The Foundation consulted with the public and those who donated to decide what to do with the remaining funds.
+The overwhelming response was to fund a cultural tribute representing the historical significance of buildings involved, which will be progressed by the Foundation.